Eight limbs of yoga

 Practicing Niyama helps us to have the self-discipline we need.
 Also, it reminds us of the benefits of our actions and inactions.

-Asana is a posture or movements that is practiced in yoga, and they encompass the third limb or yoga.
-It was originated to help yogis to get in physical shape to be able to sit for a more extended period of times in meditation.
+Asana is a posture or movements that are practiced in yoga, and they encompass the third limb or yoga.
+It was originated to help yogis to get in physical shape in preparation for meditation, to be able to sit for a more extended period of times in meditation.
 The practice of asanas helps us develop discipline, and improve our concentration skills.
 These are very important for meditation.

 Pratyahara is the fifth limb of yoga.
 It means gaining control over external powers, or withdrawal of sensory perfection.
 This is the limb where you make a deliberate effort to withdraw your consciousness from the external world.
 Pratyahara assists you to direct all your attention internally while remaining clearly aware of your senses but cultivating a detachment from these senses.